zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-fleet-maintenance-upgrade-UI/em-fleet-maintenance-upgrade-ui.md

 ## Task 5: Create New Image Version

-In this section, you are adding DB software image version 19.7 to Gold Image *Tier1 SIDB Linux-x64*
+In this section, we will create Gold Image *Tier1-19 SIDB Linux-x64*

 1. Review Reference Home Setup